Spring Boot internationalization i18n: Step-by-step with examples

 switch-it=Switch to Italian

-messages will act as the base name for our set of translations but you can use any other name.
+The messages file will act as the base name for our translations, but feel free to use any other name if you prefer.

 hello=Ciao!